Liposuction: Fibro-lympho-lipo-aspiration (FLLA)

-This rare and unique term for liposuction for lipedema is used in a specific paper by Campisi, Fibro-Lipo-Lymph-Aspiration With a Lymph Vessel Sparing Procedure to Treat Advanced Lymphedema After Multiple Lymphatic-Venous Anastomoses: The Complete Treatment Protocol.
+This unique term for liposuction for lipedema is used in a specific paper by Campisi, Fibro-Lipo-Lymph-Aspiration With a Lymph Vessel Sparing Procedure to Treat Advanced Lymphedema After Multiple Lymphatic-Venous Anastomoses: The Complete Treatment Protocol.
 This term emphasizes the uniqueness of the reconstructive procedure versus the cosmetic procedure.
 Everything about the surgical suction application via cannula is different from standard suction lipectomy.
 The goal of FLLA is to relieve symptoms such as pain, ameliorate disability, improve function and quality of life, and halt disease progression.

 Only small blunt cannulas are used, great care is used to not injure lymphatic which are already abnormal and increased risk of injury.
 Only the longitudinal orientation of cannulas is used at critical junctures.
 Preoperatively critical lymphatic structures are scanned and marked.
 FLLA surgery is significantly more time-consuming than cosmetic surgery often requiring 4–5 hours per body part; much larger aspirate volume is removed versus cosmetic suction lipectomy.

 The benefit to lymphatics function comes not only from the removal of subcutaneous adipose tissue, but also the all components of the loose connective tissue including removing fibrosis in the interstitial space.